 New Student Orientation aims to aid new undergraduate students and their families in the academic, personal, social, and cultural transition to the George Washington University and D.C. community.
 Our goal is to introduce you to the academic culture, community expectations and resources, and involvement opportunities both on-campus and around the city.
 We hope you take advantage of all that GW has to offer and that you utilize the people around you for support and guidance as you begin your journey here at GW.

-Orientation takes place the week following first-year move-in and includes co-curricular programs, academic sessions, social activities, and opportunities to explore campus and the city.
+Orientation for New Students takes place the week following move-in and includes academic sessions, social activities, and opportunities to explore campus and the city.
 Events and activities are both in-person and online.
-More information will be provided via email over the summer about co-curricular program offerings.
 Check out the next steps for new students, preview the Orientation program schedule, and get to know the O-Team before you arrive to campus this fall!

 Sophomore Orientation: August 25-28

 We're excited to welcome you to campus!
 Your in-person Orientation experience will be more like a 'choose your own adventure' over the course of a few days, where you can pick and choose from options provided.
 Some events include:

 - GW Late Night events

 - Games and food on the National Mall

 All events are geared toward acclimating you to campus (yes, we'll be offering campus tours!) and the city, all while getting to know your fellow classmates.

 Sophomores will receive more details, including links to sign-up for events in August.
 We'll also provide the schedule via the GW Mobile app and on our website.